samsja/dion/README.md

 The technique of orthonormal weight updates was first pioneered by [Muon](https://kellerjordan.github.io/posts/muon/), achieved success on the [NanoGPT speedrun](https://github.com/KellerJordan/modded-nanogpt), and has recently been demonstrated at scale by [Kimi K2](https://arxiv.org/abs/2507.20534) and [GLM-4.5](https://z.ai/blog/glm-4.5).
 Muon performs orthonormalization using Newton-Schulz iteration, involving repeated matrix-matrix multiplication.
 However, large-scale training uses model sharding, where weight matrices and optimizer states are split across a network of distributed processes.
 Orthonormalizing a matrix in this scenario involves the communication-intensive procedure of reconstructing the full matrices from their individual shards.

 Dion is our approach for a more scalable and communication-efficient optimizer.
 Like Muon, it computes orthonormal weight updates and has the same benefits of faster model convergence.
-The difference is that Dion uses a different orthonormalization technique based on power iteration, which can be applied directly on sharded matrices.
+The difference is that Dion uses an alternative orthonormalization method based on power iteration, which can be applied directly on sharded matrices.
 Dion introduces a *rank fraction* hyperparameter, allowing for compute and communication reduction via low-rank compression.
 To mitigate information loss, Dion adds an error feedback mechanism that captures the difference between the original matrix and its low-rank approximation.

+## Optimizers

+TODO actually rename the files to match

-Our implementations of Dion and Muon support the following parallelization techniques:
+Our implementations of Dion (`dion.py`) and Muon (`muon.py`) support the following parallelization techniques:

 | Parallelization    | Dion | Muon |
 |--------------------|------|------|